Reed-CompBio/spras/input/README.md

 D	1.9	True	True
 ```

-A secondary format provides only a list of node identifiers, as in the example `sources.txt`.
+A secondary format provides only a list of node identifiers and uses the filename as the node attribute, as in the example `sources.txt`.
 This format may be deprecated.

 ### Edge file